YuriyPryyma/cpg_nengo/README.md

         python optimize_hyperopt.py

 #### Help
-Explanation of core CPG elements could e found in example folder Open each one with nengo_gui and go thought explanation
+Explanation of core CPG elements could be found in example folder.
+Open each one with nengo_gui and go thought explanation

 ## Additional details